A Relationship – A Work In Progress

-Myers-Briggs profiling is something similar to the XL Wealth Profile that I’ve done which pegs me as a Supporter profile or the equivalent Myers-Briggs profile of ENTP – “Quick, ingenious, stimulating, alert, and outspoken.
+Myers-Briggs profiling is something similar to the old XL Wealth Profile that I’ve done.
+That test pegs me as a Supporter profile or the equivalent Myers-Briggs profile of ENTP – “Quick, ingenious, stimulating, alert, and outspoken.
 Resourceful in solving new and challenging problems.

 Adept at generating conceptual possibilities and then analyzing them strategically.

 Good at reading other people.

 Bored by routine, will seldom do the same thing the same way, apt to turn to one new interest after another.”

-So it’s a relatively easy thing for me to be connected to people, within a conversation.
+So it’s an easy thing for me to be connected to people, within a conversation.

 I’m an externally motivated person.